History of crossbows: Advantages and disadvantages

+In 169 BC, Chao Cuo observed that the crossbow combined with the carriage were useful in fighting against cavalry.
+The carriages provided protection from cavalry charges while the crossbows outranged and penetrated deeper than the Xiongnu's short bows.
+The crossbow bolts could not be used by regular bows if they are picked up.
+However, Chao Cuo notes that during his time the crossbow had been neglected, which he suggested required reconsideration owing to the advantages they provided over the Xiongnu.
+He believed that with the protection of armored soldiers, crossbows could be used to defeat the Xiongnu because their leather armor and wooden shields could not stand up to the crossbow bolts.
+Cao Cuo suggested using crossbow armed cavalrymen exhaust their supply of bolts shooting the Xiongnu before dismounting to fight on foot, which the Xiongnu were not adept at.

+According to the Song dynasty scholar Zeng Gongliang (998–1078), the crossbow was most useful for piercing hard objects, shooting at a long distance, and defending mountain passes.
+However it was slow and a single man could only shoot three times before having to engage in hand to hand fighting.
+Military commanders during the Tang dynasty protected the front line with long bills and great shields to repel the charge and made crossbowmen carry sabres and long-hafted weapons to engage in melee combat.
+The crossbows were thrown away and a rearguard was instructed to collect them.

 The Wujing Zongyao states that the crossbow used en masse was the most effective weapon against northern nomadic cavalry charges.
 Even if they failed, the quarrels were too short to be used as regular arrows so they couldn't be used again by nomadic archers after the battle.
 The crossbow's role as an anti-cavalry weapon was later reaffirmed in medieval Europe when Thomas the Archdeacon recommended them as the optimal weapon against the Mongols.
 Elite crossbowmen were used to pick off targets as was the case when the Liao dynasty general Xiao Talin was picked off by a Song crossbowman at the Battle of Shanzhou in 1004 AD.

 Repeating crossbow

 The earliest extant repeating crossbow, a double-shot repeating crossbow excavated from a tomb of the State of Chu, 4th century BC.